jay-tate/ID-for-IPA/README.md

 So, there are strong attractions to using AI for this project.
 However, the use of AI also raises additional factual and ethical issues.

 -factual: The AI will make mistakes.
 As
-<a href="https://dl.acm.org/doi/10.1145/3531146.3533158)/">"The Fallacy of Functionality" (2022)</a> makes clear, the most basic problem are all the ways that AI can fail.
-Preliminary testing already confirms that every piece of the results must be fact-checked.
-For instance, in reponse to a different query, the first result from Perplexity.io read as follows:
+<a href="https://dl.acm.org/doi/10.1145/3531146.3533158)/">"The Fallacy of Functionality" (2022)</a> makes clear, the most basic problem are all the ways that AI can fail, whether due to impossible tasks, engineering failures, post-deployment failures, or communication failures.

+My own brief exploratory testing already suggests that every piece AI-generated teaching material must be fact-checked.
+For instance, in reponse to another query, the first result from Perplexity.io read as follows:

 "Here are the ten largest countries in the world, along with their pronunciation in American English and in the local standard language:"

        Russia - /ˈrʌʃə/ (American English) - /ˈrʌʃə/ (Russian: Россия)

 Note, unfortunately for the AI, that the supposedly "Russian" pronunciation given for the largest country in the world is identical to the English pronunciation!
-Getting this inccorect piece of information corrected required noticing the mistake, asking for the pronunciation of the Cyrillic spelling, and manually inserting the separately generated correct pronunciation into a larger list:
+Correcting this incorrect piece of information required noticing the mistake, re-querying for the correct pronunciation of the Cyrillic spelling, and manually inserting the separately-generated correct pronunciation into a larger list:

         "Overall, the pronunciation of Россия in Russian is: /rɐˈsʲijə/ (ross-SEE-ya)."